Making homemade almond milk is one of the easiest things you will probably ever make.

 The new rule created deceptive labeling.
 Almonds that have undergone chemical treatments or heating for pasteurization are still labeled “raw.”
 Consumers who purchase “raw” almonds may well think that those almonds are natural and unprocessed.
-Moreover, there will be no label requirement to specify what kind of pasteurization treatment was used among the many approved methods or combination of options. (source)
+Moreover, there will be no labeling requirement to specify what kind of pasteurization treatment was used among the many approved methods or a combination of options. (source)

 Tip #2: Soaking your almonds (two options):

 - Individual Batch Soaking: (buy a couple of cups or (1) pound of almonds at a time) - you can use the overnight soaking method.
 Put (1) cup of almonds in a bowl of water, add enough purified/filtered water to cover them plus an additional 2 - 3 inches of water on top (they will absorb some water), add a generous pinch of Himalayan pink salt and let them soak overnight.
 In the morning, rinse them off with purified/filtered water, add them to your Vitamix with 4 cups of purified/filtered water and process.
 You will have (4) cups of homemade almond milk.

-It’s really important to soak your almonds before using them because it will allow greater absorption of nutrients and increased digestibility and nutrients.
-Nuts and seeds contain phylic acid which contains enzyme inhibitors so by soaking them, you will neutralize the enzyme inhibitors, as well as, encourage the production of beneficial enzymes.
+It's really important to soak your almonds before using them because it will allow greater absorption of nutrients and increased digestibility and nutrients.
+Nuts and seeds contain phytic acid which contains enzyme inhibitors so by soaking them, you will neutralize the enzyme inhibitors, as well as, encourage the production of beneficial enzymes.
 This is a good practice for all nuts and seeds, not just almonds.